 National Interest Exception

-With specific exceptions, travelers who have been in the Schengen area in the 14 days prior to U.S. entry are not allowed to enter the US (Proclamation PP 9993).
-There are however exceptions that make it possible to travel to the US despite the travel ban.
+Travelers who have been in the Schengen area in the 14 days prior to U.S. entry are still not allowed to enter the US (Proclamation PP 9993).
+The US government is negotiating with the EU and trying to determine under which conditions travel might be able to resume.

-For travelers who require a visa and a national interest exception the situation is more complicated.
+For travelers who require a visa and a National Interest Exception the situation is more complicated.
 Until complete resumption of routine visa services, applicants could be processed for a visa interview appointment if the applicant appears to be eligible for an exception under the applicable Proclamation(s).
 Applicants who are subject to any of the Proclamations, but who believe they may qualify for a NIE or other exception, could request an emergency appointment and should provide specific details as to why they believe they may qualify for an exception.
 While a visa applicant subject to one or more Proclamations might meet an exception, the applicant must first be approved for an emergency appointment request and a final determination regarding visa and NIE eligibility will be made at the time of visa interview.

 VisaVersa has been successfully assisting companies and individuals in obtaining a National Interest Exception (NIE) at various embassies and consulates in Europe including Amsterdam, Brussels, London and Frankfurt.